cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 excludes the term **android** in the title, and it asks for results published from 2018 to today.
 You can see that this substantially narrows our results.
-As of August 1, 2022, *Google Scholar* returns only 35 hits.
+As of August 1, 2022, *Google Scholar* returns only 35 hits and 71 hits as of March 2024.

-> As of March 26, 2024, the above *Google Scholar* search returns about 172,000 results.
-This likely indicates a major change in how *Google Scholar* indexes source material.
-It does not likely indicate a major publication surge on this topic.

 <figure>
 <img src="images/10-image-6.png"